OzgeKocaoglu/RPG-Bot/README.md

   <p>
    :zap: :trident: Prometheus is a percy jackson rpg discord bot for your servers!
     Sorry but bot is Turkish but if you want i can convert to the english.
-    I use MongoDB for database
+    I use MongoDB for database.
   </p>

 <h4>